SpenceKonde/ATTinyCore/avr/extras/ATtiny_x313.md

 External Crystal      |   All Standard |   All Standard |   All Standard |
 External Clock        |   All Standard |   All Standard |   All Standard |

 Tiny flash, a poor featureset, and a relatively high price tag relegate the x313 to the realm of "desperation" processors.
 Or one would think it would - except they remain surprisingly popular despite having been obsolete for ages.
 We do not recommend use of these parts if you can avoid it.
-The 2313-not-A is a strictly worse version of the 2313.
+The 2313-not-A is a strictly worse version of the 2313, sold for a significant premium.
 Definitely avoid those.

 ## Programming
 Any of these parts can be programmed by use of any ISP programmer.
 If using a version of Arduino prior to 1.8.13, be sure to choose a programmer with (ATTinyCore) after it's name (in 1.8.13 and later, only those will be shown), and connect the pins as normal for that ISP programmer.